 - Can I use license assignments to assign or remove services for existing users?

-Yes, you can assign or remove services for existing users if you check the Existing users check box toward the bottom of the license assignment.
+Yes, you can assign or remove services for existing users if you check the Existing users check box.

 You should disable the preserve licenses option if you want to remove licenses from users who already had them.
 This applies to both organization and group assignments.